Few things are more jarring than waking up on a cold morning only to find that you have no hot water to take your daily shower.

 If your water heater is banging and making a series of odd sounds, it could be a case of sediment buildup in the tank.
 You can try flushing the tank, but if the buildup is too much, it may be time for a new water heater.

 Water heaters, like your HVAC system, need yearly maintenance to run at peak performance.
-A water heater tune-up includes a check of the safety valves, supply pipes, system drainage, shut-off valves, the anode rod, the thermostat and the heating element.
+A water heater tune-up includes a check of the safety valves, supply pipes, system drainage, shut-off valves, anode rod, thermostat, and heating element.

 And, when all else fails, you can call in the professionals to diagnose the problem and get you on the road back to hot showers once again.
 At Petri, we are Brooklyn’s water heater experts.
-Give us a call at (718) 748-1254 to schedule an appointment.
+Give us a call to schedule an appointment.